iamsabin/intern-tech-task/README.md

 1) Create a Shopping Cart Class and any other classes that you see fit.
 (please create the branch - feature/shopping-cart)

-The Shopping Cart Class should have a `cartId` to indentify the cart, `userId` to whom the cart belongs to, `products` to hold the items to be purchased.
+The Shopping Cart Class should have a `cartId` to indentify the cart, `userId` to whom the cart belongs to, `products` to hold the products to be purchased.

 2) Implement the functionality to add and remove products from the Shopping Cart.